 Welcome to the Undergraduate Research Program website, which includes information about the resources available to support and fund undergraduate research.
-Our office assists all undergraduates as they develop and conduct research and share it at academic conferences, in scholarly publications, or in various venues across campus.
+Our office assists all undergraduates as they develop and conduct research and share their work at academic conferences, in scholarly publications, or in various venues across campus.

-Already, APU undergraduate students engage in a wide range of research, from experiments in the hard sciences to examining factors prompting Christians to leave the Church, from analyzing the spread of Christianity among indigenous peoples to analyzing gender bias in Disney films and television.
-Of the numerous projects in progress during the 2017-18 academic year are Nixon’s involvement in the Strategic Arms Limitations Treaty with the Soviet Union, the effects of nature sounds on cognitive performance, and links between ultramarathon runners and osteoarthritis.
+Already, APU undergraduate students engage in a wide variety of research.
+In addition to experiments in the hard sciences such as exploring mirror neurons during acts of worship, students have critically analyzed the works of Jane Austen, examined factors prompting Christians to leave the Church, studied the spread of Christianity among indigenous peoples, highlighted gender bias in Disney films and television, and touted the benefits of music on speech-impaired children.
 Whatever your interests, I look forward to assisting you with your research goals.

 Professor, Department of Social Work

 - Based on the Council on Undergraduate Research’s definition of undergraduate research. ↵